-“They consume that feed stock over a 10-day period.
-What will be left over of that feed is a by-product called frass, which is essentially insect manure and insect castings – it’s used as a fertiliser.”
+“They consume that feedstock over a 10-day period.
+What will be leftover of that feed is a by-product called frass, which is essentially insect manure and insect castings – it’s used as a fertilizer.”

 LARVAL STAGE USES

-When the larvae reaches a “ripe” age, Hunt said they process them into dried larvae, or into oils and proteins.
+When the larvae reach a “ripe” age, Hunt said they process them into dried larvae, or into oils and proteins.

-“The proteins products have a 56% protein content, and that goes into pet feed or aqua-feed ingredients,” he said.
+“The protein products have a 56% protein content, and that goes into pet feed or aqua-feed ingredients,” he said.

 “The oil produced is very similar to coconut oil, with both containing glutamic acid.
 It can be used in gut supplements for weaning pigs, and it can also be used in the oleochemical industry for things like candles.”